TomarLab/gesture_classification/README.md

 \
 For more information or discussion, feel free to write me on [Telegram](https://t.me/tomarp) or [email](mailto:p.tomar@outlook.de?subject=[GitHub]). \
-Please feel free to leave a comment or any suggestions.
+Please feel free to leave comments or suggestions.
 Happy learning.